ClementTsang/docker-check-base-image-diff/README.md

 ## Usage

-_Note that this action assumes that `skopeo` is installed_; this appears to be true for GitHub's Ubuntu runners.
+_Note that this action assumes that `skopeo` and `jq` are installed_; this appears to be true for GitHub's Ubuntu runners.

 ### Inputs